jmpstart/vamos/.vamos/README.md

 # Roadmap

+* use .vamos/vamos directory to place scripts `venv`, `setup`, `activate` and `deactivate`.
+Find a way for implicite sourcing of `venv/vamos/activate` and `venv/vamos/deactivate` during activation/deactivation of the virtual environment
 * implement `vamos --upgrade` function to upgrade vamos to the latest version
 * create a pytest based test harness for BASH based vamos commands
 * installation of vamos via pip install (from PyPi)